JAMstack contact form: the complete 2026 guide

 If your audience is in the EU (and even if they're not, the EU treats their data well), you need:

-- Lawful basis: legitimate interest for inbound contact, opt-in for newsletter signups.
+- Lawful basis: legitimate interest for inbound contact, opt-in for newsletter signups (see Regulation (EU) 2016/679 for the canonical text).

-- DPA with your form backend: a signed Data Processing Agreement showing they're a processor under your direction.
+- DPA with your form backend: a signed Data Processing Agreement showing they're a processor under your direction (the obligations come from GDPR Article 28).

 - EU data residency: where the data physically sits.
 Hosting in the US adds standard contractual clauses, transfer impact assessments, and audit complexity.